Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Conclusion

 We presented new observations of three massive galaxy clusters, PLCK\,G287.0+32.9, Abell 2744, and Bullet Cluster conducted with MeerKAT and/or uGMRT.
 Our results highlight the emergence of radio halos with large extents (LLS > 2~Mpc) also at high frequencies.
 In particular, our new images of PLCK\,G287.0+32.9 provide the first high-frequency detection of a radio halo extending out to 3.5~Mpc.

 We analyzed the radial properties of five galaxy clusters, namely PLCK\,G287.0+32.9, Abell 2744, the Bullet Cluster, MACS J0717+3745, and Abell 2142 --- all hosting radio halos.
-We find that despite their exceptionally large extents, the radio profiles of halos with LLS > 2 Mpc are well described by a single exponential fit, similar to those of classical radio halos.
-These five clusters are strong candidates for hosting mega-halos --- of which four have been reported to date --- based on their position in the cluster mass versus redshift plot and the total extent of their radio emission.
+We find that despite their exceptionally large extents, the radio profiles of halos with LLS > 2 Mpc can be described by a single exponential fit, similar to those of classical radio halos.
+These five clusters are strong candidates for hosting mega-halos --- of which four have been reported to date --- based on their position in the cluster mass versus redshift plot and the total extent of the halo emission.
 We find no evidence of a second outer component in their radial profiles.
-While we were able to obtain profiles with a shallower second component in peripheral regions which is not real but rather a result of incomplete subtraction of discrete sources.
+While we were able to obtain profiles with a shallower second component in peripheral regions, it is not real but rather a result of incomplete subtraction of unrelated sources.
 We emphasize that we used high quality radio data to extract radial profiles.
 Our findings suggest that radio halos can extend to the cluster periphery, without the transition to an observationally distinguishable different halo component in the outermost regions.

 Despite their varying sizes, we find that the radio emissivity of halos with large extents is strikingly similar to that of classical halos, namely $10^{-42}\, \mathrm{erg\,s^{-1}\,cm^{-3}\,Hz^{-1}}$ (except Abell 2142).
 These halos with large extents lie above the known radio power at 1.4~GHz versus cluster mass scaling relations of halos (except Abell 2142).
 Moreover, their radial spectral index profiles reveal a clear spectral index gradient from the cluster core to the outer regions.
 Moreover, the powerful radio halos are found to be more extended, implying that such halos are expected to be detectable out to larger radii ($>$2 Mpc)